 Love works better as a verb.
 Love and be loved.
 Try to make it a noun, I have love, I want more love and you may never get enough.
-Practice loving were you are, who you are with, the things you do and especially yourself.
+Practice loving where you are, who you are with, the things you do, and especially yourself.

 If you are not able to love, let it go.
 You can’t do enough to get others to love you.
 They either do or don’t.
 Be the best person you can be and love yourself in the process.